No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 Best for Cold Weather: Wigwam Merino Comfort Hiker Socks

-The Wigwam Merino Comfort Hikers are full cushion socks made mostly of Merino wool, which is crucial in cold weather.
+The Wigwam Merino Comfort Hikers are full cushion socks made of 67% Merino wool, which is crucial in cold weather.
 What makes these soar above the other cold weather socks out there though is that, unlike that ugly Christmas sweater, they’re not itchy.

 Most “Merino wool” socks are anywhere between 15-25% Merino wool.
 These Wigwams are a whopping 67%.